This Is Graeme

 NZQA-Recognised Micro-credentials

-Practical, assessed micro-credentials designed to help educators build real capability
+Practical, assessed micro-credentials designed to build real-world capability across education, workforce, and community contexts.

 Stewardship for the AI Era